blockbridge/blockbridge-kb/guide/openstack/index.md

 workloads, with guaranteed IOPS of 1000 and a storage reservation for 30% of the volume capacity specified at create time.

-To make this style of attribute-based provisioning work, you tag Blockbridge datastores with the appropriate information.
+To make this style of attribute-based provisioning work, you need to tag Blockbridge datastores with the appropriate information.
 In the example above, the query would only provision storage from datastores configured with the `ssd`, `10.0.0.0`, and `6nines` tags.
 It would skip datastores tagged `production`.